joshbolduc/vscode-commitlint/README.md

 }
 ```

+### `commitlint.config.file`

+Path to a commitlint configuration file.
+Relative paths are resolved based on the workspace root.
+Leave blank to auto-detect.

+### `commitlint.globalLibraryPath`

+Path to globally installed commitlint libraries, used if locally installed libraries cannot be found.
+Leave blank to auto-detect.

+### `commitlint.globalNodePath`

+Path to globally installed node binary, used to load globally installed configurations.
+Leave blank to auto-detect.

 ### `commitlint.log.enabled`

 Whether to enable logging to the output panel.

 ### `commitlint.preferBundledLibraries`

-Whether to prefer using commitlint libraries bundled with the extension over locally installed versions.
+Whether to prefer using commitlint libraries bundled with the extension over locally or globally installed versions.